EmanuelAlmirante/DevOps-and-Software-Engineering-Improvement/README.md

 When adding a tecnhology, please try to add the documentation of that tecnhology, a YouTube tutorial, and a book of that tecnhology.
 If there is not a book, just repeat the link for the documentation.

-In the section Algorithms, please every one that you know of, if it is not there.
-Include a link to the algorithm (Wikipedia page, for example) and a link to an example of it (this section is currently under construction).
+In the section Algorithms, when inserting a new one, include a link to the algorithm (Wikipedia page, for example) and a link to an example of it (these links can be the same).

-This README is still a work in progress, some things might not be complete, but will be in a near future.
+This README is continuosly being update with material.

 ## Motivation